awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/GettingStarted.Next.md

 To ensure that you have all the WTP dependencies, we recommend that you start with the Java EE distribution of Eclipse\.
 You can download it from [http://eclipse\.org/downloads/](http://eclipse.org/downloads/)\.

 For more information about using the Elastic Beanstalk plug\-in for Eclipse, see [AWS Toolkit for Eclipse](https://aws.amazon.com/eclipse/)\.
-To get started creating your Elastic Beanstalk application using Eclipse, see [Creating and Deploying Java Applications on Elastic Beanstalk](create_deploy_Java.md)\.
+To get started creating your Elastic Beanstalk application using Eclipse, see [Creating and deploying Java applications on Elastic Beanstalk](create_deploy_Java.md)\.

 ## AWS SDK for \.NET<a name="GettingStarted.UsingAEB.NETSDK"></a>